serilog-mssql/serilog-sinks-mssqlserver/README.md

 A Flag to eagerly write a batch to the database containing the first received event regardless of `BatchPostingLimit` or `BatchPeriod`.
 It defaults to `true`.
 This setting is not used by the audit sink as it writes each event immediately and not in a batched manner.

+### LevelSwitch

+A switch allowing the pass-through minimum level to be changed at runtime.
+If this is set, the parameter `restrictedToMinimumLevel` in the [sink configuration method](#sink-configuration) is ignored.

 ## ColumnOptions Object